Samb6771/csci-1301.github.io/labs/HelloWorld/readme.md

 After selecting where you want to store your backup files

 #.
 Create a folder for this class (`CSCI1301`)
 #.
 Create subfolder for the `HelloWorld` lab.
-Put all of the files related to the "HelloWorld" solution in this folder.
+Copy all of the files related to the "HelloWorld" solution in this folder.
 #.
 Explore your backup.
 Check that you have multiple folders.
 Specifically check that your backup contains at least the following files:

     - `HelloWorld_Solution.sln` - this is called a solution file.
 It tells the IDE how to load your C# source code in the IDE.